Colorado shooting suspect charged with first-degree murder

 An additional Glock .40-caliber handgun was found in his car.
 All the weapons had been bought legally in the previous 60 days.

-Additional reporting by Dan Burns, Steve Gorman, Mary Slosson and Dan Whitcomb; Writing by Dan Whitcomb; Editing by Will Dunham and Peter Cooney
+Additional reporting by Dan Burns in New York; Steve Gorman, Mary Slosson and Dan Whitcomb in California; Writing by Dan Whitcomb; Editing by Will Dunham, Peter Cooney and Lisa Shumaker